Khooshav20/SYSC3110---Scrabble/README.md

  •Choose your directory and then click on clone <br>
  •Run the main from ScrabbleGame.java <br>

+Testing

+Unit tests can be run through your IDE’s testing suite, targeting the accuracy of word placement and scoring functionality.

+This README offers a comprehensive overview of the new features and guides users on setup, gameplay, and testing for Milestone 2.

 Once done, You are good to go!!
 Have a great game!